CopterExpress/charuco_calibration/README.md

 ROS_MASTER_URI="http://hostname:11311" roslaunch charuco_calibration remote_calibration.launch
 ```

 You will need special charuco board, which will be generated in `~/.ros/board.png` after first time of node executing.
 Print this board, measure square and marker lengths and enter these values as square_length and marker_length parameters of charuco_calibration_node in required `.launch` file.
-If you run the node first time, restart it after correcting `.launch` file.
+You can find directory with launch files with `roscd charuco_calibration/launch` command.
+If you run the node first time, restart it after you correct `.launch` file.

 Make about 20-25 different pictures by pressing "c" button on image window and then make camera calibration by pressing the "esc" button.